 Rather than leaving, the SPD and friends began attacking residents and protesters alike.
-The video that accompanies this post, taped at the corner of 10th Avenue East and East Harrison Street, shows the riot squad’s brazen behavior in full flower as, mere seconds into the video, a riot officer sprays mace directly into the video camera being held by a Capitol Hill resident.
+The video segment that accompanies this post, taped at the corner of 10th Avenue East and East Harrison Street, shows the riot squad’s brazen behavior in full flower as, mere seconds into the segment, a riot officer sprays mace directly into the video camera being held by a Capitol Hill resident.